 While the actual nutrition content of the fruit isn’t vastly different, the biggest problem is that strawberries are canned in syrup.

 This is obviously high in sugar, which is exactly what pugs don’t need.

 Not only will this wreak havoc with their teeth, but syrup will also be a major source of empty calories.
 Any pug owner will know how difficult it is to keep their weight down, so sugar water really isn’t what’s needed in their diet.

-A good out of season alternative to canned strawberries is frozen fruit.
-If you decide to give your pug frozen strawberries, look for brands that are unprocessed; you just want washed and frozen fruit.
+A good out-of-season alternative to canned strawberries is frozen fruit.
+If you decide to give your pug frozen strawberries, look for brands that are unprocessed; you just want to be washed and frozen fruit.

 Some companies try and sneak a bit of extra sugar in there, which defeats the point of not using canned fruit.

 Look for brands designed for smoothies, as these are usually pretty clean.
 Alternatively, if you grow your own strawberries, hold some back and freeze them!

 Some Final Thoughts:

 I was glad to find out that pugs can eat strawberries because it means that my dog can enjoy my favorite fruit with me.